 COVID-19 RAPID RESPONSE GRANTS

 Rapid Response Grant from the Marshall County COVID-19 Community Response and Recovery fund are helping households impacted by COVID-19.
-During Phase 1 Grants, we are working with trusted community partners to identify the most immediate basic needs such as food, childcare, and rent/utility assistance.
+During Phase 1 Grants, we are working with trusted nonprofit community partners to identify the most immediate basic needs such as food, childcare, and rent/utility assistance.
 During Phase 2 Grants, we will work on longer term nonprofit needs with a committee of representatives from each Marshall County city and town helping guide that work.
 We are utilizing the best resources from both United Way of Marshall County and the Marshall County Community Foundation to continue to support our communities.
 APPLY FOR A RAPID RESPONSE GRANT HERE.